Netflix/PigPen/Tutorial.md

 _Note: If you are not familiar at all with [Clojure](http://clojure.org/), I strongly recommend that you try a tutorial [here](http://tryclj.com/), [here](http://java.ociweb.com/mark/clojure/article.html), or [here](http://learn-clojure.com/) to understand some of the [basics](http://clojure.org/cheatsheet)._

+_Note: Make sure you're using Clojure 1.5.1 or greater_

 To get started, we import the pigpen.core namespace:

 ``` clj